Get The Help And Results You Need After An Injury

 Get the help your case needs

 Even though your workplace injury may temporarily stop you in your tracks, you can improve your situation by cutting through the tremendous amount of misinformation that often surrounds workers’ compensation.
 Rather than letting misconceptions derail you from taking necessary steps, be sure that you understand your options under Ohio’s workers’ compensation program.
-A Cincinnati workers’ comp attorney like Mark L. Newman can help.
+A Cincinnati workers’ comp attorney like Mark L. Newman can help answer your workers’ comp FAQs and guide you through the process.

 Attorney Mark L. Newman Can Answer Your Questions